Dai Davies (sportsman): Rugby league: Swinton

-Bolton Wanderers
+Association football: Bolton Wanderers

 Davies joined Bolton Wanderers of the Football League First Division in the summer of 1902, having only attended one Association Football match and never having handled an association ball.
 Davies was a "tough individual" and in a contemporaneous report it was claimed that he "excelled in the dangerous and difficult task of diving headlong at an incoming forward's feet and whisking the ball away as he curled up and rolled to safety".
 A later report said that "in his indifference to cuts and bruises he was characteristic of the age he was playing in".
 At the end of Davies' first season with the Burnden Park club, they were relegated to the Second Division.

 A year later, in April 1904, Davies played in goal in Bolton's 0–1 defeat by Manchester City in the FA Cup Final at Crystal Palace, London.
 Despite being on the losing side, Davies "had a good match" and made a number of fine saves; he was only beaten once, by fellow Welsh international, Billy Meredith.

 Bolton returned to the First Division in 1905 for three years, before spending 1908–09 back in the Second Division.
-In 1909, they again returned to the top flight as Second Division champions, but were again relegated in 1910; by then, however, Davies had brought his soccer career to an end, returning to Rugby League with Swinton in December 1909.
+In 1909, they again returned to the top flight as Second Division champions, but were again relegated in 1910.

+Return to rugby league: Swinton

+Follow Bolton's relegation, Davies returned to rugby league with Swinton in December 1909.